Dzibilchaltun: Surroundings

 The other major feature of Dzibilchaltún is its cenote, Cenote Xlakah, located around the center of the city's ruins.
 It is thought that the availability of this source of clean drinking water influenced the builders' choice of the location.
 Archaeological findings retrieved from the cenote by divers indicate that it was the center of a religious cult.
-These days the cenote is used as a swimming hole by local residents and tourists year round.
+While traditionally the cenote was used as a swimming hole by local residents and tourists year round, it is currently closed, apparently for maintenance although there is evidence that it is now polluted by waste water from surrounding residential developments.

 Similar to Chichen Itza, a large number of archaeological pieces like carved bones and wooden objects, but mainly vases, have been found in the cenote.
 Valuable information about the ancient Mayans who lived near the cenote was found here.

 Dzibilchaltún also contains the ruin of a 16th-century Spanish church built at the site after the conquest.

 The Dzibilchaltun archeological site also includes a visitor center with maps, restrooms and gift shops.
+Backpacks and other similar items are to be left at lockers and are not permitted inside the site.
+Guides are on hand and can be hired for tours of the site.
 The renovated museum housing Mayan artifacts located at the site has re-opened.
 The museum is closed on Mondays.